 My hope is that if you or someone you know is interested in self growth or is stuck or struggling that you reach out to me!
 I would love to hear your story.
 As humans we all deserve an empathic response in our darkest moments.

-Jeanie Winstrom, MA, LCPC (Montana) and LPC (Alaska, Minnesota and Wyoming)
+Jeanie Winstrom, MA, LCPC (Montana) and LPC (Alaska, Minnesota, Washington & Wyoming)

 Born and raised in Northern New Jersey, Jeanie attended Seton Hall University and earned her undergraduate degree in accounting.
 Following her passion for personal growth and development, she returned to Seton Hall University a few years later where she earned a Masters in Education, Counselor Preparation.
 Jeanie passed the NCE exam on the first try and worked in a variety of roles in counseling and therapy both during and after her Masters program.